washingtonpost/django-mongolier/README.md

 * db.py - a connection object for connecting to mongo instances and executing queries
 * views.py - a lightweight replication of Django's class-based views for MongoDB
-* api.py - a lightweight implementation of django-tastypie and mongodb (django-tastypie required) [readonly at the moment]
+* api.py - a lightweight implementation of django-tastypie and mongodb (django-tastypie required)
 * utils.ConvertDecimal - a class for converting decimal objects into strings or floats so they can be inserted into mongo
+* fixture creation and database 'syncing'

 ## RoadMap

-* fully editable api (POST, PATCH, DELETE)
 * better error handling
-* fixture creation and database 'syncing'
+* better/persistent connection objects

 ## Getting started